Caring for Your Boots – Complete Guide to Leather, Nubuck & Suede | Outdoo

 A thicker outer layer

 This reduces the risk of chafing and provides better comfort.
-The thickness of the outer sock can be adjusted according to the temperature - dare to use a thicker one even in warmer weather.
-The comfort in shell boots lies in the socks, not in the boot itself.
+The thickness of the outer sock can be adjusted according to temperature – dare to use a thicker one even in warmer weather.
+The comfort of shell boots lies in the socks, not in the boot itself.

-Use a brush to remove dirt both inside and out
+Use a brush to remove dirt both inside and outside.

 Clean regularly to avoid salt, sweat and dirt breaking down the leather